ThePhD/ThePhD.github.io/_posts/2019-12-12-Full Circle - Embed for C Languages.markdown

 Well, I was too.

-The general idea is that `std::embed` (and `#embed`) were hyper-focused ideas and only solved a "narrow" use case.
-Part of the reason this perception was in the room was because earlier in the day, a certain meta-language I had heard of but did not have the time to play with was stirring amongst meta-programming enthusiasts in the Committee.
-That language was [Circle](https://www.circle-lang.org/).
+The general idea is that `std::embed` (and `#embed`) were hyper-focused ideas and only solved a "narrow use case".
+A certain meta-language I had heard of but did not have the time to play stirred amongst meta-programming enthusiasts in the Committee, and that enthusiasm was spilling into wanting to change the current compile-time programming direction.
+The new language brewing up this change is [Circle](https://www.circle-lang.org/), by Sean Baxter.

-Promising the use of all of C++ at compile-time and with the idea that just running regular, right-proper C++ -- and not as part of AST computation using `constexpr` -- Circle set itself up as the new, awesome way to think about compile-time programming.
-A handful of other proposals got bodied in SG7 because people had been emphasizing we look into something Circle-like for our reflection needs, rather than go with the current way forward. `consteval` variables and constant evaluation side effects models got stalled, a "new direction for Reflection" was mentioned in relation to developing this Circle-like meta-language, and of course
+Promising the use of all of C++ at compile-time -- and not as part of AST computation using `constexpr` -- Circle set itself up as the new, awesome way to think about compile-time programming.
+It was founded on the idea that just running regular, right-proper C++ and having explicit demarcation when going from compile-time to run-time was a thing.
+A handful of other proposals got bodied in SG7 from this new way of thinking.
+Folks emphasized we look into something Circle-like for our reflection needs, rather than go with the current way forward. `consteval` variables and the constant evaluation side effects model got stalled, a "new direction for Reflection" was mentioned in relation to developing this Circle-like meta-language, and of course

 `std::embed` and `#embed` got hit by the bus.